WyvrnOfficial/Unity_ChromaSDK/README.md

 ![image_10](images/image_10.png)

 * The [Chroma Design Converter](https://chroma.razer.com/ChromaDesignConverter/) can automatically port a web based Chroma Design to several languages and game engines.

-* The [Synesthesia Console](https://www.interhaptics.com/doc/chroma-sensa/#synesthesia) can generate haptic configurations automatically for your Chroma integration.

 <a name="integration"></a>